Community-Based Programs—Family Health Centers at NYU Langone

 Family Health Centers at NYU Langone’s Community-Based Programs provide social, educational, and emotional support for families, children, and older adults.

 From nutrition programs for women who are pregnant to adult day care programs for older adults, our Community-Based Programs aim to meet the needs of the entire family.
-Many of our services are also available in English, Spanish, Chinese, and Arabic.
+Services are available in multiple languages.

 Older Adult and Caregiver Services

 We offer a social adult day care program for older adults with cognitive or physical impairments, and support for caregivers.
 Call 347-377-5471 for more information.